HUBioDataLab/CROssBARv2/README.md

 ## CROssBARv2 LLM

-This repository contains the CROssBARv2 LLM.
+This repository contain frontend and backend scripts for CROssBARv2 LLM.

 Check the relevant [README](CROssBAR_LLM/README.md).